Moving at the speed of Learning: a case for mLearning and the iPod touch

 OCTOBER 24, 2009

 Twitter From the Coal Face: iPod Touch in the Classroom Today’s post features a number of Australian schools using iPods and iPod Touches in the classroom.
-Tania Hunt, ICT Coordinator at Baden Powell College, Derrimut Heath (Victoria), describes how her school has been using iPod Touches with literacy and numeracy groups and for problem solving.
+Kathleen McGeady has been using an iPod Touch in her classroom for over twelve months.

 Mobile phones as cultural resources for learning | Personalising Learning with the iPod Touch